In this guide I will show you all the benefits of mindful eating and how to do it.

 So, by eating mindfully we give our bodies time to digest and we are less likely to overeat.

-In this video, Karen Mayo [author of the bestselling book Mindful Eating, available on AMAZON]
+Here is a great video guide by Karen Mayo [author of the bestselling book Mindful Eating.

 There are so many benefits of mindful eating, and it is very easy to start.
 There really is no reason not to do it (well, except simply being too busy).

-If you’re trying to lose weight, you’re working on an eating disorder, or you simply want to appreciate food more, try mindful eating.
+If you’re trying to lose weight, you’re working on a disorder, or you simply want to appreciate food more, try mindful eating.
 It’s free and it’s a win-win.

 Leave a comment and remember to subscribe.